poojan-workspace/Devils-Den/README.md

 ## Functionalities:

 1. Build a fully functional Social Media Feed with 'comments' and 'likes' functionalities
-2. Anyone can sign-in and like the posts but only ASU members can upload posts and comment on it.
+2. Anyone can sign-in and like and comment on the posts but only ASU members can upload posts in addition to like and comments.
 3. Generated fake (but realistic) data for testing and development in the browser and node.js using Faker.JS
 4. Tailwind CSS to build a FULLY mobile Responsive Web App with utility classes
 5. Custom Authentication Screen using NextAuth (Google NextAuth Providers)